FinalDoom/FFXI-FishingForm/readme.rst

 Other
 -----
 - Move items when inventory is full using itemizer or ItemTools
-- Grab bait from sack or satchel when out
+- Grab bait from sack, satchel, or mog case when out
 - Stop fishing when inventory is full
 - Warp then optionally log out or shut down when inventory is full, when fatigued, or when out of bait